Paul-Omondi-Oliech/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 2.
-There is no place like home
+Task 1.
+What’s in there?